 For the most part, SNP knew where its sensitive data was stored.
 But this isn't true for all companies.

-Automated tools and eyeballing only go so far, especially for very large companies, notes Avinash Ramineni, CTO at Kogni, a technology consulting company that helps companies with GDPR and other privacy compliance issues.
+Automated tools and eyeballing only go so far, especially for very large companies, noted Avinash Ramineni, CTO at Kogni, a technology consulting company that helps companies with GDPR and other privacy compliance issues.
 For example, there might be personally identifiable information in cloud-based email accounts or in file-sharing platforms like Box and Dropbox.
-And because many employees often set up their own accounts on platforms like this, IT doesn't have access to it -- or even know about it.
+And because many employees set up their own accounts on platforms like this, IT and data management teams often don't have access to that data -- or even know about it.

-Ensuring you have a solid data governance strategy in place is imperative, according to Michael Bird, president of sales and marketing at Dun & Bradstreet.
+Ensuring that you have a solid data governance strategy in place is imperative, according to Michael Bird, president of sales and marketing solutions at Dun & Bradstreet.

-And it's not just for the sake of complying with regulations, he added.
+And it's not just for the sake of complying with regulations like GDPR and CCPA, he added.
 "Your business should be collecting data legally and ethically every day -- not just when a new regulation rolls around.
 You can expect more and more regulations as bad actors find new ways to collect and misuse customer data.
 If your business waits until laws are in effect, it will be too late.
 The foundation has to be laid now for what's to come months and years from now."

-Staying ahead of changes is one of the biggest challenges companies face right now.
-"If you get complacent, you're likely to be non-compliant," Bird added.
+Staying ahead of such changes is one of the biggest data governance challenges that companies face now as they look to balance data collection practices and privacy.
+"If you get complacent, you're likely to be non-compliant," Bird said.

 Keeping up with changing times

-As a software company, developers were always coming up with new functionality that had the potential to bring in new data.
-That meant that the company had to change its software development process to include data privacy as a key step, Arbeeny said.
+As a software company, its developers are always coming up with new functionality that has the potential to bring in new data.
+That meant the company had to change its software development process to include data privacy considerations as a key step, Arbeeny said.

 But that's not the end of it.
-Some customers, especially those in regulated industry, could also audit the data to ensure that privacy standards were met.
+Some customers, especially those in regulated industries, could also audit the data to ensure that privacy standards were met.

 "If you can demonstrate that it's an undue burden, then you can get off the hook," Arbeeny said.
 "But what constitutes an undue burden, they don't define.
 That will be defined in court."